adonisjs/v6-docs/content/docs/http/http_context.md

 ## HTTP Context properties

-Following is the list of properties may can access through the HTTP context.
+Following is the list of properties you can access through the HTTP context.
 As you install new packages, they may add additional properties to the context.

 <dl>
 <dt>